-12. Be consulted by the Chair of the Board with respect to the reappointment of independent Board Directors taking into consideration needed Board Director competencies, independent perspective, integrity, duty of care, professional or business judgment, commitment to allocate necessary time, valuing public service and collaboration within a team
+12. Be consulted by the Chair of the Board with respect to the reappointment of independent Board Directors taking into consideration needed Board Director

 Compliance with Standards of Ethics and Integrity

 13. Review reports of approvals under the Code of Conduct for part-time Appointees to act as a director or officer of a reporting issuer